Maximilian von Weichs: Inter-war years

+After the war, Weichs remained in the newly created Reichswehr where he worked at a number of General Staff positions.
 Transferred from the 3rd Cavalry Division to command Germany's 1st Panzer Division upon its formation in October 1935, he led the unit in maneuvers that impressed Army Commander-in-Chief Werner von Fritsch.
 Weichs' aristocratic and cavalry credentials demonstrated the continuing influence of these military elites in Germany's modernizing force.
 In October 1937, he became the commander of the XIII Army Corps that later served in the 1938 German annexation of the Sudetenland.